nilearn/nilearn/doc/introduction.rst

     with Python with the `scientififc Python lectures <https://lectures.scientific-python.org/>`_.
     Moreover, you can use ``nilearn`` with `Jupyter <https://jupyter.org/>`_ notebooks or `IPython <https://ipython.org/>`_ sessions.
-They provide an interactive environment that greatly facilitates debugging and visualisation.
+They provide an interactive environment that greatly facilitates debugging and visualization.

 Besides, you can find help on :neurostars:`neurostars <>` for questions related to ``nilearn`` and to computational neuroscience in general.